Which site would you like to visit?

 The first three of these are proud survivors from the nineteenth century—their legacy insured by having stockpiled old vintages during the Phylloxera epidemic of the 1870s.

-During World War II, production and sales had ground to a virtual halt.
+During World War II, production and sales ground to a virtual halt.
 The U.S. market disappeared because of a government ban on poorly made Portuguese glass bottles.
 And for six years, marauding U-boats made it nearly impossible to ship wine to Madeira’s most important market, the United Kingdom.

 As a result, far more companies were leaving the business than were joining.
 But Mario Barbeito had faith in the future.
 He also believed—just as Charles Ridpath Blandy, H.M.
 Borges and João D’Oliveira had done decades earlier—that the value of great Madeira could only go up as it became older, and production of young vintages declined.
 And so, a former accountant, Barbeito went around the island buying substantial stocks of priceless old vintages from important families.